Enhanced

-We were off to chronicle another adventure with an escapade to Siargao.
+We were off to experience another adventure with an escapade to Siargao.
 It was once again dark thirty as we were waking up.
 Not that it mattered.
 We were still waking up way before the break of dawn.
-I felt that managing jet lag has become more difficult with age.
+Managing jet lag has become more difficult.

 Flying into Sayak Airport, Siargao

-The distinct yellow turbo prop ATR 72 sat on the tarmac while waiting for the flight.
-We were two hours early to beat the delay of security lines and baggage check in.
-We were joking with the uninitiated that the plane has two propeller engines so that one will fly the plane and the the other was for spare.
+The distinct yellow turbo prop ATR 72 sat on the tarmac.
+It was a small plane.
+The smallest that we will be boarding so far.
+Yet, it was the biggest plane that has been plying this route.
+Arriving two hours early was always a good way to beat the delay of security lines and baggage check in.
+There was banter and someone telling the uninitiated that this particular plane has two propeller engines.
+One to fly the plane and the other for spare.
 The joke didn’t go so well.

 The airport was small but was a blessing to the island.
-It was providing for much needed access aside from the sea transport.
-Prior to 2008, it only accomodated small capacity planes.
-Landing was still a bit rough for the turbo prop plane.
+It was the much needed faster access aside from sea transport.
+The upgrades to the airport has allowed for bigger capacity planes to land.
+Unlike before 2008 when it only allowed smaller capacity planes toland.
+Landing was rough with the turbo prop plane.
 Still, we were happy that we arrived safely.
 Local tourism, I think, definitely got a boost through this infrastructure.

 sunset at Siargao